PPCA2014/ppca_soa/README.md

 ErlangMS
 =====

 ErlangMS is a platform developed in Erlang/OTP to facilitate the integration of systems through a service-oriented approach for the systems of the University of Brazilia.
-This work is the result of efforts made in the Master of Applied Computing at the University of Brasilia by graduate student Everton Vargas agilar.
+This work is the result of efforts made in the Master of Applied Computing at the University of Brasilia by graduate student *Everton Vargas agilar*.

-The platform consists of a Enterprise Service Bus (ESB), called EmsBus, and a documented architecture to implement the services in Erlang, Java and future in .NET Framework languages.
+The platform consists of a Enterprise Service Bus (ESB), called *EmsBus*, and a *documented architecture* to implement the services in Erlang, Java and future in .NET Framework languages.

 ###Main design features

 * Back-end modular and multi-platform;

-* Communication services is through asynchronous messages and requests for services by customers through REST and LDAP;
+* Communication services is through asynchronous messages and requests for services by customers through HTTP/REST and LDAP;

 * Published services are specified in a service catalog in JSON format;

-* Services can be published in one or more nodes in the cluster (eg, Containers JBoss in Java EE) to avoid single points of failure (SPOFs);
+* Services can be published in one or more nodes in the cluster (eg, Containers JBoss in Java EE ou native Erlang node), to avoid single points of failure (SPOFs);

 * Support HTTP Authentication;